 Part time work

-Each type has its own benefits which you may need to consider.
+Each type has its own benefits which you may need to consider, and different opportunities may be available to different groups of students, depending on factors such as their year of study.
 Whichever type of work experience is best for you they will all provide you with skill development, networking opportunities and personal development.

 Your career aspirations

 The career you hope to go into on graduating should be a key factor in selecting the right work experience for you.
 If you know a particular occupation will require you to have a work experience in a specific area, now is the time to get it.

 If you don't know the requirements of occupations you are considering then look at current vacancies in the field and review the person specification and requirements to find out.

 If you are not sure what you want to do, then select a career you think you might be interested and use your work experience to find out whether that line of work is for you.